ansible/awx/README.md

 Resources
 ---------

-Refer to `CONTRIBUTING.md` to get started developing, testing and building AWX.
+Refer to `CONTRIBUTING.md` to get started developing, testing and building Tower.

-Refer to `setup/README.md` to get started deploying AWX.
+Refer to `setup/README.md` to get started deploying Tower.

-See `docs/build_system.md` for more about Jenkins and installing nightly builds (as opposed to running from source).
+Refer to `docs/build_system.md` for more about Jenkins and installing nightly builds (as opposed to running from source).

+Refer to `docs/release_process.md` for information on the steps involved in creating a release.